 The community effort to preserve the depot sparked wider interest in downtown renewal, leading to the restoration of storefronts and the installation of new streetscaping and other infrastructure.
 Subsequently, commercial vacancy rates decreased as new shops, restaurants and offices opened.
 The upper floors of many downtown buildings were converted into apartments and condos.
 The joint efforts of the town and CRI have recently been recognized with numerous awards, including the 2012 designation of Davis Street and downtown as a “Great American Main Street” by the National Trust for Historic Preservation.

-On October 1, 2009, Amtrak Virginia, a partnership between the Virginia Department of Rail and Public Transportation and Amtrak, oversaw the extension of one daily roundtrip Northeast Regional train between Lynchburg and Washington, D.C.
+On October 1, 2009, Amtrak Virginia, a partnership between the Virginia Department of Rail and Public Transportation and Amtrak, oversaw the extension of one daily roundtrip Northeast Regional train south from Washington, D.C., to Lynchburg via Culpeper.
 The popular service provides communities along the US 29 corridor with more travel options and direct links to destinations as far north as Boston.
 In October 2017, the service was extended south from Lynchburg to Roanoke.